-The ADA Title II Coordinator works very closely with the Citys Advisory Committee on People with Disabilities.
+The ADA Title II Coordinator works very closely with the City’s Advisory Committee on People with Disabilities.
 This committee is comprised of very active and passionate advocates who are experts in accessibility issues.
 The Minneapolis Advisory Committee on People with Disabilities is a very integral part of our work.
-If you like to join this advisory committee or want to know more about their work, please contact 612-673-3737

 Modification to Policies and Procedures

-The City of Minneapolis will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
+The City of Minneapolis will make all reasonable modifications to policies and programs to ensure people with disabilities have equal opportunities to access and enjoy city programs, services, and activities.
 For example, individuals with service animals are welcomed in Minneapolis offices, even where pets are generally prohibited

 The ADA does not require the City of Minneapolis to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-The City of Minneapolis will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public, but are not accessible to persons who use wheelchairs.
+Accommodations and modifications are provided to people with disabilities for free.
+The City of Minneapolis will not charge a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy.
+For example, retrieving items from locations that are open to the public, but are not accessible to persons who use wheelchairs.